Vermonters plan 'cupcake protest' against forum questioning vaccines

 "I am going to be donating gluten-free goods," said Ericka Reil, one of the critics of the conference.

 Stowe is an unlikely new front in the ongoing battle between a small but very vocal and organized group of vaccine critics and public health experts, physician groups and parents who say that message endangers children.
-Many of the speakers scheduled for the Stowe meeting have been blamed for an outbreak of measles in Minnesota that's now sickened 54 people.
+Many of the speakers scheduled for the Stowe meeting have been blamed for an outbreak of measles in Minnesota that's now sickened 54 people and put more than a dozen children into the hospital.

 The event, sponsored by a Stowe chiropractor, is being held at the town's public high school.
 That's angered local residents almost as much as the content of the daylong meeting, which stars the makers of the film "Vaxxed."